Mark Isherwood (politician)

-Mark Allan Isherwood (born 21 January 1959) is a Welsh Conservative Party politician, who has served as a Member of the Senedd (MS) for the North Wales region since 2003.
+Mark Allan Isherwood (born 21 January 1959) is a Welsh Conservative Party politician, who served as a Member of the Senedd (MS) for the North Wales region from 2003 until 2026.
 Isherwood has previously held a number of Shadow Ministerial positions for the Welsh Conservatives since he was first elected, at various points holding portfolios for Finance, Social Justice, North Wales, Europe, Housing, Communities and Local Government, among others.

 He is also particularly notable for his advocacy for people with both physical and learning disabilities and impairments.
 He is himself deaf, and chairs cross party groups on disability, deaf issues and Autism, among others.

 Personal life

 Isherwood attended Stockport Grammar School.
 He graduated with a Politics degree from the University of Newcastle upon Tyne.
 He is the son of Liberal Democrat politician Rodney Isherwood.

 Isherwood is an Associate of the Chartered Institute of Bankers.
 He was North Wales Area Manager for Cheshire Building Society.
 He was governor of Ysgol Parc y Llan, and was a Board Member of Flintshire Housing Association.

 Isherwood is deaf, and one of his children has a learning disability.
 Isherwood is a patron for a number of charities with a focus on disabled people.